The project:

 Read more

 In many processes, members of parliament hardly have a chance to follow the internal discussions and deliberations in the citizens' assembly.
 That's why working together is so important to us.
-We also know from our pilot Electoral District Days that personal exchange is most important to both the delegates and the participants.
+We also know from our pilot Constituency Days that personal exchange is most important to both the delegates and the participants.

 Hide